-Finding the Best Waterproof Tents can save you lots of pain and discomfort down the road.
-Not only are tents a vital piece of equipment for outdoor enthusiast’s comfort and safety but they are also an investment.
+Finding the Best Waterproof Tents can save you lots of pain and discomfort while winter camping.
+Not only are tents a vital piece of gear for outdoor enthusiast’s comfort and safety but they are also an investment.

 Those who camp often in foul weather may be more aware of just how important a dry place is after hours on the trail.
-Unfortunately, there are a lot of tents that just can’t stand up to truly foul, wet weather.
+Unfortunately, there are a lot of tents that just can’t stand up to truly foul, wet weather and strong winds.
 These are often made from only “water resistant” materials and the constant downpour is a great way to show just how weak this “resistance” can be.
-If you plan to camp often in wet climates you need the best gear, and there are a few things to keep in mind when shopping for your new rainproof tent to keep you dry at your winter camping night’s sleep
+If you plan to winter camping in wet climates you need the best gear, and there are a few things to keep in mind when shopping for your new rainproof tent to keep you dry at your winter camping night’s sleep

-There are a couple of different things to keep in mind when looking at best waterproof tents, especially those that need to withstand bad weather.
+There are a couple of tent features to keep in mind when looking at best waterproof tents, especially those that need to withstand bad weather conditions .
 First off, you need to determine if the tent is a single wall or double wall model.

 Just as the name suggests, are tents with only a single layer or shell.
 This shell takes care of repelling water and allowing moisture to escape from inside.
-For this reason, single wall tents are often more expensive due to the technology and materials used to make them.
-These models are also lighter in weight which can be a real benefit for people depending on their outdoor activity of choice.
+For this reason, single wall tents are often more expensive due to the ventilation technology and materials used to make them good for winter camping.
+These models are also lighter in weight which can be a real benefit for campers depending on their outdoor activity of choice.

-Tents will tub flooring (a solid floor bottom that goes up 2-3+ inches on the sides) will be the most effective at keeping you dry.
-Tents with this feature should really be considered.
+Tents will tub flooring (a solid floor space that goes up 2-3+ inches on the sides) will be the most effective at keeping you dry at your night’s sleep.
+This tent features should really be considered.

 Camping in wet weather means a dry entryway, referred to as a vestibule, is a necessity.
-This ensures rain doesn’t get in while you go into the tent and also gives you a place to stand out of the weather to remove wet shoes or clothing.
+This ensures rain doesn’t get in while you go into the tent and also gives you a place to stand out of the weather to remove wet shoes or clothing while there’s rain.

 When shopping for a tent look for those that are made from the lightest waterproof materials possible.
 Lightweight shells will easily allow water to roll off and are less apt to collect water compared to heavyweight shells.

 If you have your eye on a double wall tent make sure you can totally remove that outer shell.
-This allows you to air out the tent and makes cleaning easier.
+This provides you some ventilation for the tent and makes cleaning easier.
 Moisture trapped inside the two layers can lead to dampness and eventually mold.

-Finding a tent large enough to house multiple people that isn’t overly complicated to set up, cheaply made or lacking in ability to take on really wet weather is quite an obstacle.
-Thankfully Mountain Hardware created the Corners 6, a very large and roomy tent that fit up to 6 adults comfortably.
-If you often camp with your family and friends or just really need a lot of space for extended camping in one location, you’re going to be very happy with this model.
+Finding a tent large enough to be the shelter of multiple people that isn’t overly complicated to set up, cheaply made or lacking inability to take on really wet weather is quite an obstacle.
+Thankfully Mountain Hardware created the Corners 6, a very large and roomy tent that fit up to 6 adults comfortably in his floor space.
+If you often camp with your family and friends or just really need a lot of space for extended camping in one location, you’re going to be very happy with this shelter.

 Some specs for this double wall tent include: